-The OBF Security parameters include Identifiers, subscription information and the OBF Token.
+The OBF Security parameters include Identifiers and Subscription Information.

 The Security parameters are implementation specific, and can change significantly from one deployment to another.
 They are determined by several factors, including but not limited to, the OBF deployment model, the underlying network technology, the AKA protocol, the numbering / identification mechanism of the network and internet layer, by the service type and the security degree required for the use case, etc.